Pietro-G/nametag-coding-challenge/README.md

 # Running an update:
 If there is an update available, `make update` should fetch the latest executable, if the latest update isn't running, the executable will halt and ask the user to updates.

+I have gone ahead and produced all my questions and stream of thoughts in the following document: https://hackmd.io/JL-R8HEcQ-CjnX-yKBaeWg